iPad Air M4 vs Samsung Galaxy Tab S10 FE: Which Tablet Wins?

 Display

-iPad Air M3: 11-inch Liquid Retina display, laminated, with P3 wide color and True Tone.
-The laminated panel means no air gap between glass and display — critical for Apple Pencil Pro accuracy.
-Colors are excellent, and outdoor readability is solid.
+iPad Air M4: 11-inch Liquid Retina display, laminated, with P3 wide color and True Tone.
+The laminated panel reduces the visible gap between glass and display, which matters for stylus work.

 Galaxy Tab S10 FE: 10.9-inch LCD with a 90Hz refresh rate.
 The higher refresh rate makes scrolling and navigation feel smoother than the iPad's 60Hz panel.
 However, the display isn't laminated, so there's a visible gap when using the S Pen.
 Color accuracy is good but not P3-level.